Floki Health Limited

 Creating a flexible asset tracking label

 Every year the NHS loses thousands of pounds worth of equipment through items being misplaced, time lost looking for items, or items being taken out of the hospital and not returned.
-Floki Health Limited are looking to develop a smart flexible asset tracking label which would track medical equipment and ultimately reduce costs to the NHS.
+Floki Health Limited are looking to develop a smart flexible asset tracking label, which would track medical equipment within a hospital or care home environment, and ultimately reduce costs to the NHS.

 The ERDF IMPACT Programme supported Floki Health, located in Northumberland, in its development of a new and improved asset tracking tag.
 Floki have attracted considerable interest from the Health Care Trusts who are keen to trial the device.